kactus2/kactus2dev/README.md

 MP-SoCs.
 The aim is easier IP reusabilility and integration for both hardware and software.
 The tool is based on IEEE 1685-2014 "IP-XACT" standard.

+Windows installer and tar-package for Linux are available at https://sourceforge.net/projects/kactus2/

 What you can do with Kactus2
 ----------------------------------------------------